MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-remove-personal-data.md

 ### View or export specific data

 To view or export specific data, search for related entries in each of the connector event logs.
-The logs are located at `C:\ProgramData\Microsoft\Microsoft AAD Application Proxy connector\Trace`.
+The logs are located at `C:\ProgramData\Microsoft\Microsoft AAD application proxy connector\Trace`.

 Since the logs are text files, you can use [findstr](/windows-server/administration/windows-commands/findstr) to search for text entries related to a user.